Columbia EMBA Application Essay Tips & Deadlines [2020 – 2021]

-The first 2 Columbia EMBA essay questions ask you to project into the future, both near and long term – they address what you hope, plan, want, and expect.
-The third essay question probes your perspective and values – it shows the adcom’s interest in getting to know you (in a very succinct way!).
+The first two Columbia EMBA essay questions ask you to project into the future, both near and long term – they address what you hope, plan, want, and expect.
+The third essay question is a “getting to know you” question, and it also reflects the adcom’s interest in your well-roundedness.

 This approach will enable you to create a vivid, meaningful picture of your candidacy.
 Considering the scant opportunity to discuss past professional achievements in the essays, your resume carries all the more weight in the Columbia EMBA application – attend to it accordingly.

 Columbia Executive MBA short-answer question

 What is your immediate post-MBA professional goal?
 (50 characters maximum)